Connections across history

 "It has been amazing to find out how humanity will always be connected through the same ideals portrayed in ancient societies."

-Kaitlin Marsh '14, classics
+Kaitlin Marsh '14, classics and history

 "Growing up, I watched the History Channel while my friends watched Nickelodeon.
 Something about history always intrigued me.
 Material culture, archeology and ancient societies' impact on the world today -- those were the things that interested me most.
 And they still do.

 "My first semester on campus, I enrolled in a classics foundation seminar called Myth, Reason and Faith with Janet Jones, Presidential Professor of Classics.
 Exploring classical texts like The Odyssey and The Aeneid intrigued me, so I enrolled in another of Professor Jones' courses, Archeology of Rome.